 - Reliability: Consistency and stability are important considerations when buying a heat treating controller.
 High quality components, onboard diagnostics to verify input/output, energy-efficient design, and preventative maintenance alerts ensure reliability and consistent results.

 - Ease-of-Use: In 2023, heat treating controllers should make life easy for metalworkers, whether you do your heat treatments at home or in an industrial setting.
-The best digital controllers include touchscreen controls, mobile app integration, alerts, alarms, and the ability of to create, name, and save unlimited schedules.
+The best digital controllers include touchscreen controls, mobile app integration, alerts, alarms, and the ability to create, name, and save unlimited schedules.

 Single Setpoint vs Multi-Setpoint